EvanPiro/legiswipe-web/README.md

 ## Project Objectives

-Educate, engage, and reimagine political agency and concensus.
+Educate, engage, and reimagine political agency and consensus.

+## Run on Local

+To start the front-end service run:

+`elm-app start`.

+To start the API service run:

+`netlify dev`